Will My Home Insurance Premiums Decrease with an Alarm System?

 Any Other Updates I Can Make to Lower My Premium?

-There are a number of ways you can receive home insurance discounts on your premium, including updates to your home to make it more secure.
-Some easy and cost-effective things you can do to make your home more secure include:
+There are many ways to get home insurance discounts on your premiums, including by making updates to your home's security.
+Other easy and cost-effective ways to make your home more secure include:

-- Install storm shutters: Storm shutters can save your windows and house during a hurricane, tornado, or other severe storms.
+- Installing storm shutters: Storm shutters can save your windows and house during a hurricane, tornado, or other severe storms.
 If you don't have them already, installing them at your home can possibly help you earn a home insurance discount.

-- Upgrade your smoke detectors: Modern smoke detectors can warn you of smoke even if you're not home.
+- Upgrading smoke detectors: Modern smoke detectors can warn you of smoke even if you're not home.
 Replacing outdated smoke detectors with modern ones will potentially help you increase your home insurance discounts.

-- Improve home systems: Upgrading your major systems like electrical, heating, and plumbing systems makes your home less vulnerable to fires and leaks and can result in lower premiums.
+- Improving home systems: Upgrading your major systems like electrical, heating, and plumbing systems can make your home less vulnerable to fires, leaks, and other disasters.
+In turn, this can result in lower premiums.

-- Get a generator: If your electrical system goes out, a generator can help keep your appliances running, which in turn reduces the risk for frozen pipes, spoilage from a broken down refrigerator, etc. The reduction in risk for these disasters can lead to home insurance discounts.
+- Getting a generator: If your electrical system dies, a generator can help keep your appliances running, which in turn reduces the risk of frozen pipes, spoilage from a broken down refrigerator, etc. The reduction in risk for these disasters can lead to home insurance discounts.